Panic Attack Symptoms, Causes, Treatment, Statistics

 Panic attacks can be powerful, frightening, and like they are out of your control.
 Those who experience panic attacks quickly learn that they can be highly unpleasant experiences.

-Even so, panic attacks (Panic Disorder) can be successfully overcome.
+Even so, panic attacks (Panic Disorder) can be successfully treated.
 No one needs to suffer needlessly.
 More on this in a moment.

 The term Panic Disorder (also referred to as Panic Attacks Disorder and Panic Attack Disorder) is used when attacks occur frequently and create problems in a person’s life.
 More on this in a moment, as well.